 Nine out of ten tourists say they are very satisfied with their stay on the French Riviera.

-Total revenue of €10 billion is generated from the tourists who stay on the French Riviera.
+A total revenue of €10 billion is generated from the tourists who stay on the French Riviera.

 Between 2014 and 2015, 16 casinos on the French Riviera, including 4 in Monaco, generated a gross profit of €264 million.